senshastic/Fallsha-Jankyard/README.md

 - ChatGPT (deprecated - now has its own repo)
 - Reddit - Will never be deprecated because implementing shit in new Reddit in anything else but Arc is ass.
 Maybe when we do be redoing arc in zen, we'll revisit :COPIUM:
 - YouTube - Slightly better youtube, mostly a bit of transparency and box shadows here and there.
 - Google - Will probably be deprecated when usable.
+- Wikipedia - Just for me (snesh), cba.